treeverse/lakeFS/design/open/design-datasets.md

 * Implicitly, by discovering that a given path holds a table.
 This is our current Delta Lake and Delta-diff support.
 * Externally, by deferring to an external catalog.
-This is our metastore support (HMS is the catalog) and our Iceberg support (HadoopCatalog is the catalog).
+This is our metastore support (HMS is the catalog).
+Our Iceberg support _might_ become partly external, if we added support to defer table definitions to some other catalog.
 * Internally, by effectively serving the catalog.
-This is our lakeFS Delta Sharing, except that the Delta Sharing protocol does not call this a "catalog".
+This is our lakeFS Delta Sharing (the Delta Sharing protocol does not call this a "catalog").
+Our Iceberg support is also currently internal.

 ### Implicit definitions